 |Species||Rating||Size||Baits, Method, & Location|

 Lake level is full.
 Water levels are fine for fishing.
-Fish for crappie in shallow or mid depth water over brushpiles for good success.
+Fish for crappie in shallow or mid depth water over brushpiles or spawning areas for good success.
 Recent tree/habitat placements will improve angler success for bass and crappie.

 Remember- Wear a Lifejacket and Reach - Throw - Don t Go.
 Buy your state fishing license and have fun.
 Please remember the special length/creel limits.

 Get the kids, get your friends and Go Fishing.
 Remember to "CLEAN, DRAIN AND DRY" your boats, trailers and equipment.

 Sign up for the Mound City Fishing District Newsletter today!